 Study the natural landscape for any amount of time and you quickly become aware of the range of powers that have shaped it.
 From seismic action to gradual erosion and the daily wear of wind, waves and rain -- It is layer upon layer of never-ending change.
 And we never know for sure when the flood waters might come.

 As it is with nature, so it is with regulatory environment.
-Each year, as part of its Global Regulatory Outlook, Duff & Phelps conducts an online survey of financial services executives around the world to get their views on issues that are shaping and changing the industry.
+Each year, as part of its Global Regulatory Outlook, Kroll conducts an online survey of financial services executives around the world to get their views on issues that are shaping and changing the industry.